sap-tutorials/sap-btp-sdk-android/tutorials/cp-sdk-android-wizard-app-offline/cp-sdk-android-wizard-app-offline.md

 7. On Windows, press **`Ctrl+N`**, or, on a Mac, press **`command+O`**, and type **`EntitySetListActivity`** to open `EntitySetListActivity.kt`.

-8. In the `updateProgressForSync` method, find the line `this.visibility = View.INVISIBLE`.

-9. Right after the `this.visibility = View.INVISIBLE` line, in the `WorkInfo.State.SUCCEEDED` block, add the following code, which queries the error archive and displays information to the user about the first error encountered:
+8. In the `updateProgressForSync` method, in the `WorkInfo.State.SUCCEEDED` block, add the following code, which queries the error archive and displays information to the user about the first error encountered:

     ```Kotlin
     val provider = OfflineWorkerUtil.offlineODataProvider